epinio/docs/docs/howtos/customization/create_custom_service.md

 To assign an image to your custom service, make sure you add the `serviceIcon` field in the Custom Resource YAML.

 Helm charts have an icon field defined which already provides such an image.
 You can find the icon field with the `helm show` command.
-For example, for the Bitnami RabbitMQ helm chart:
+For example, for the Bitnami RabbitMQ Helm chart:

 ```console
 helm show chart https://charts.bitnami.com/bitnami/rabbitmq-9.0.5.tgz | yq .icon